-Job Work under GST, Everything you want to know about Job Work in GST
+Job Work under GST, All you want to know about Job Work in GST

 Job Work under GST: Sec 2(68) “Job work” means any treatment or process undertaken by a person on goods belonging to another registered person and the expression “job worker” shall be construed accordingly.
 Thus Job work means undertaking any treatment or process by a person on goods belonging to another registered taxable person.
 The person who is treating or processing the goods belonging to other person is called ‘job worker’ and the person to whom the goods belong is called ‘principal’